Two [Christian] results of hard times…

 We love Him and He loves us.
 Isn’t that wonderful?

-So, with this knowledge, we can emotionally and spiritually lean back knowing, whatever happens, He will get us through it and be there for us the entire time.
+So, with this knowledge, we can emotionally and spiritually lean back knowing, that whatever happens, He will get us through it and be there for us the entire time.

 Go ahead and give Jesus a spiritual “high 5” right this moment!
 Yay-yuh!